 PESI, Inc. is an approved provider by the Iowa Board of Nursing.
 Provider #: 346.
 Nurses successfully completing these self-study materials will earn 4.5 self-study contact hours.
 Please email firstname.lastname@example.org with your license number, include the title, speaker name and date.
 PESI must have this number on file in order for your hours to be valid.

-The following state psychologist boards recognize activities sponsored by PESI, Inc. as an approved ACCME provider: Alaska, Arkansas, California, Colorado, Georgia, Illinois, Indiana, Kentucky, Maine, Maryland, Missouri, Nebraska, New Hampshire, New Jersey, New Mexico, Oklahoma, Pennsylvania, South Carolina and Wisconsin.
+The following state psychologist boards recognize activities sponsored by PESI, Inc. as an approved ACCME provider: Alaska, Arkansas, California, Colorado, Georgia, Illinois, Indiana, Kentucky, Maine, Maryland, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, Oklahoma, Pennsylvania, South Carolina and Wisconsin.
 Certificates of attendance will be issued for you to submit to your state licensing board to recognize for continuing education credit.

 PESI, Inc. is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education.
 PESI, Inc. designates this self-study activity for a maximum of 3.75 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.